 - employees relocating from their current position in Ithaca

-- individuals (citizens of the host country or not) who are recruited specifically for this activity overseas
+- individuals (citizens of the host country or not) who are recruited specifically for an activity overseas

 Regardless of the duration of the assignment, work performed overseas can present a range of legal, financial, safety, and logistical considerations that create complications and could add expenses.
 Consideration also must be given to whether the arrangement could trigger corporate registration or licensing requirements that may result in additional financial or regulatory obligations in the host country.
 Poor planning can result in immigration issues, tax penalties, and other avoidable costs.

-Although Cornell does not directly employ individuals abroad, a variety of options are available to meet the needs of your project and budget and the people you’re seeking to hire.
-It’s important to consider your staffing needs early because the options available to you may require substantial lead time.
+Although Cornell does not directly employ individuals abroad, a variety of options are available to meet the needs of your project and budget and the people you are seeking to hire.
+It is important to consider your staffing needs early because the available options may require substantial lead time.

 Three Key International Staffing Considerations

-- Immigration: Individuals must have the correct immigration status and permission to work in the country where they’re physically working.
+- Immigration: Individuals must have the correct immigration status and permission to work in the country where they are physically working.
 For non-local nationals, this usually involves a work permit sponsored by an employer in the host country.

 - Employment laws: Most countries have employment laws that are more favorable to employees than U.S. laws.
 Examples include mandated employment contract terms, paid time off, limitations on termination, and severance payments.

 The options available to you will depend on the host country, the length of your project, the individuals you seek to hire, and your funding source.
 To help identify a viable staffing option, you will need to gather as much information as possible about the work to be done and the candidate(s) you seek.
 Global Operations will help identify a solution for your hiring needs.